Software Project Estimation. Three words guaranteed to make anyone in software development shift uncomfortably in their seat. Until now.

 - Identify the team needed to deliver your project.

-- Estimate the monthly and/or total cost for your project.
+- Estimate the monthly and/or total cost for your software project.

 I’ve already mentioned how estimating is akin to predicting the future.
 The more information you consider, the better your model of the future will be.
 In other words, if you skip the requirements phase your estimate will have a lot of uncertainty.
 When I am asked to give an estimate on a project without proper requirements, I often refer to this as a “ballpark” or a “guess” because my margin of error will be very high.
 The more refined the requirements are, and the more thought and work are put into the estimate, the lower the margin of error on the estimate.